Designer Spotlight: Noz Design

 We're definitely having a slower year than 2019 for project volume, and we're doing fewer site visits / it's harder for me to hear people through masks, haha!
 But much of our design process was able to be conducted remotely with clients before the pandemic, so we've been fortunate that the concept and drawing phase hasn't been very affected – plus my one teammate and I have been working remotely since the beginning of the year so we had plenty of practice before shelter-in-place started.
 As for staying inspired, having more capacity in the week to explore ideas has been a gift!
 There's more room in the schedule to design concept furniture, play with wild ideas for parts of my cabin remodel, and slow down to really process inspiring ideas.

 Want to sample Noz's Fireclay Favorites?
 Click here!

-Colors include: Milky Way, Merino, Sorbet, Bryce Canyon, Glacier Bay, Tidewater, Caribbean, and Blue Velvet.
+Colors include: Milky Way, Alpaca, Sorbet, Bryce Canyon, Glacier Bay, Tidewater, Caribbean, and Blue Velvet.